rjzflynnbx/gde-editor/README.md

-It adds these three buttons to the properties screen:
+It adds these three buttons to the properties screen of a Guest profile:

 ![enter image description here](https://i.ibb.co/WzzjxQ1/Screenshot-2022-04-25-at-14-24-12.png)